-11. Click late to save your work.
+11. Click 🔙 to save your work.

-P NOTE By default, if your index contains entries with multiple pages in a row, this will be displayed as a range with the pages separated by a dash.
-For example, instead of showing 10, 11, 12, 13, the index entry will display 10-13. ₽ NOTE By default index page numbers are left-aligned next to the index keywords.
+NOTE By default, if your index contains entries with multiple pages in a row, this will be displayed as a range with the pages separated by a dash.
+For example, instead of showing 10, 11, 12, 13, the index entry will display 10-13.

+► NOTE By default index page numbers are left-aligned next to the index keywords.
 If instead you want page numbers to be right-aligned on the other side of the column-you can edit the mc-leader-offset value (found in the Unclassified property group) for the index entry style (e.g., set it at 25 px).

-P NOTE For Adobe PDF output, you can insert Heading variables into page layouts.
+NOTE For Adobe PDF output, you can insert Heading variables into page layouts.
 These variables let you automatically display index headings or terms at the top of pages.
-For more information see the online Help. ₽ NOTE If you want to change the look of indexes in online output, you can do so by modifying styles within your skin.
-For more information, see the online Help or the Flare Skins Guide .
+For more information see the Help system.

+NOTE If you want to change the look of indexes in online output, you can do so by modifying styles within your skin.
+For more information, see the Help system or the Skins Guide.

 NOTE You can change the heading text for an auto-generated index in the language skin.